bolner/SteelseriesAnimGif/README.md

 OLED gif generator for Steelseries keyboards
 ============================================

-This tool generates anim GIFs that can be outputted on the OLED display of Steelseries keyboards.
-It creates a scrolling / repeating animation from any string input.
+This tool generates anim GIFs that can be outputted on the 128x40 pixel OLED display of Steelseries keyboards.
+It creates a scrolling / repeating animation from an arbitrary text input.
+(Maximum 21x4 characters per screen)

 # Samples